NYSCP Missing Child/Young Person One Minute Guide - North Yorkshire

 The risk of serious harm to the child/young person or the public is assessed as very likely.

 This category almost always requires the immediate deployment of police resources.
-This will include a senior management officer being involved, appointing an investigating officer, police search advisers and possible press strategy.
+This will include a senior management officer being involved, appointing an investigating officer, police search advisers and a possible press strategy.

 What happens if the child/young person is found?

 When a reported child/young person returns or is located and returned to a safe place other than by the Police, the Police must be notified as soon as possible by the parent or carer.
-At this point, the Childs’ parents or carers will be asked if there is anything the Police need to know about or act on immediately.
-If there is, e.g. the child has been the victim of a crime whilst missing, the police will prioritise their attendance, if not, the Police will arrange for a ‘Safe & Well Check’ to be conducted as soon as possible but within 24 hours.
+At this point, the child’s parents or carers will be asked if there is anything the Police need to know about or act on immediately.
+If there is, e.g. the child has been the victim of a crime whilst missing, the police will prioritise their attendance; if not, the Police will arrange for a ‘Safe & Well Check’ to be conducted as soon as possible but within 24 hours.

 It is important to understand why they went missing, protect them from harm and prevent future missing episodes.
 The approach taken by professionals towards a missing child or young person can have a significant impact on how the child or young person engages with any subsequent investigations and protection planning.
 A supportive approach, actively listening and responding to a child or young person’s needs, will have a greater chance of preventing the child or young person from going missing again and safeguarding them against other risks.